WhatCanICallMySelf/rust-no/README.md

 the official translation of the [WTFPL](http://www.wtfpl.net/) by the same author.

-(Ok, den är på Franska men det går ändå)
+(Ok, det er på fransk, men det fungerer fortsatt)